 – Direct marketing products (through Farm Share plus online and physical farmers’ markets)

 – Business strategies for small, diversified, organic vegetable farm providing a living for a young family, including start-up logistics and growth considerations

 …and more, experiencing the distinct seasons of a farm year in the central VA climate.

 We also utilize Value-added production via Hearth Baked Bread in our Bakery, and Apprentices may learn about and participate in this process to a degree, though this is not the focus of our deliberate educational program.

-Modest pay included ($700 per month after taxes and after deducting for lodging, food, and utilities), comfortable housing, and plenty of the best vegetables and bread around.
+Modest pay included ($900 per month after taxes and after deducting for lodging, food, and utilities), gorgeous, newly-built housing, and plenty of the best vegetables and bread around.
 Five paid sick or vacation days provided as needed over the course of the season, plus 3 paid holidays (Labor Day, Thanksgiving Day, and the day after Thanksgiving).
 Heat, A/C, Wifi provided.

 Group meals are not required but are encouraged as desired and determined by the community.
 Multiple potlucks and staff pizza-nights happen throughout the season.

 Most useful personal gear that we strongly recommend having:

 Layers of clothing you are willing to get very dirty.